alexandru/my-typelevel-library/README.md

 ## Contributing

 The My Typelevel Library project welcomes contributions from anybody wishing to participate.
-All code or documentation that is provided must be licensed with the same license that My Typelevel Library is licensed with (Apache 2.0, see LICENSE.txt).
+All code or documentation that is provided must be licensed with the same license that My Typelevel Library is licensed with (Apache 2.0, see [LICENCE](./LICENSE.md)).

 People are expected to follow the [Scala Code of Conduct](./CODE_OF_CONDUCT.md) when discussing My Typelevel Library on GitHub, Gitter channel, or other venues.